 A STA with backoff counter that has already reached zero on a link and has a frame available for transmission shall follow channel access procedures described 10.23.2.4.
 (Obtaining an EDCA TXOP) after it detect medium transition from busy to idle.

 The STA with backoff counter that has already reached zero and is initiating transmission following condition (b) is not mandated to initiate transmission on a slot boundary of the link on which the STA operates.
 The STA that is initiating transmission following condition (b) shall commence the transmission no later than 4us following slot boundary of the link on which the other STA whose backoff counter reaches zero operates.

+(#5598)NOTE3 – The value of 4us is derived from aRxTxTurnaroundTime being equal to 4us for the purpose of this requirement

 (2 CIDs)